Cairns Airport Redevelopment Project, Queensland, Australia

 "Cairns Airport is the fifth-busiest airport in Australia."

-The airport, which operates 24 hours a day, is managed and operated by Cairns Airport Pty Ltd, which has committed A$250m to developing the airport over the next five years.
+The airport, which operates 24 hours a day, is managed and operated by Cairns Airport Pty Ltd, which has committed A$250m towards development of the airport.
 Cairns, a major hub for Qantas, operates flights to the main Australian cities (major tourist destinations) and international destinations in the Asian-Pacific region.
 Virgin Blue and Jetstar also operate from the airport.

 There are two terminal buildings on the east side of the airport in separate buildings and also an air traffic control tower.
 The airport has two runways the north-south runway is 3,196m (10,486ft) and the smaller runway for general aviation is 925m (3,035ft).